Published July 7, 2026 by Nicole Burke

 Is it finally time to enjoy the fruits of your labor?
 Melons seem to have a special way to say, "I’m ready!"
 Here are a couple signs harvest time has arrived:

-• The netting pattern is more visible, and the fruit's skin has turned dull.
+• Dull, netted skin — the netting pattern becomes more visible, and the skin loses its shine

-• A crack appears at the base of the stem.
+• Stem crack — a small crack appears at the base of the stem where it meets the fruit

-• The tendril closest to the fruit dries up.
+• Dried tendril — the small curling tendril closest to the fruit dries up and turns brown

 Don't forget: One week before harvesting, stop watering and fertilizing your plants.